BabyTree Surrogacy: U.S. Surrogate Payment & Compensation Guide

 Base Pay for First-Time Surrogates

 The base compensation is the primary payment for a surrogate, covering her time, commitment, and the risks and responsibilities associated with the pregnancy.
-In 2026, first‑time surrogates in many U.S. programs typically earn $50,000–$70,000 in base compensation, while experienced surrogates often receive $65,000–$85,000+, with some agencies in higher‑pay states publishing base ranges that extend beyond $90,000 for very experienced carriers.
+In 2026 breakdown, first‑time surrogates in many U.S. programs typically earn $50,000–$70,000 in base compensation, while experienced surrogates often receive $65,000–$85,000+, with some agencies in higher‑pay states publishing base ranges that extend beyond $90,000 for very experienced carriers.

 This information is relevant to the article as it provides the typical compensation ranges for surrogates in the US.